 - Continuing education requirements vary from state to state.
 While this would be insufficient reason to become licensed in one state over another, it is good to be aware of such requirements as a general matter.

 CLARB exam prep resources are free.
 They include a recommended reading list, three YouTube videos (which date from 2013 but are still relevant) and the all-important Orientation Guide (check back for updated editions).

 Land8: Landscape Architects Network

-Cheryl Corson contributes three free exam-related essays per year, with a live, interactive Q&A session following each one for a nominal registration fee of $10.
+Cheryl Corson contributes free exam-related essays or webinars each year with a live, interactive Q&A session following each one.
 2018 topics and dates are:

 - An Interview with Recent Successful LARE Candidates